carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 generate a

 ~~~
-$ bash output_bigslice/start_server.sh
+$ bash output-bigslice/start_server.sh
 ~~~
 {: .bash}

 ~~~
-$  * Serving Flask app "/home/betterlab/GenomeMining/bigSlice/try/app/run.py"
+ * Serving Flask app "/mnt/d/documentos/sideprojects/sc-mineria/bigSlice/output-bigslice/app/run.py"
  * Environment: production
-   WARNING: Do not use the development server in a production environment.
+   WARNING: This is a development server.
+Do not use it in a production deployment.
    Use a production WSGI server instead.
  * Debug mode: off
- * Running on all addresses.
-   WARNING: This is a development server.
-Do not use it in a production deployment.
- * Running on http://132.248.196.38:5000/ (Press CTRL+C to quit)
+ * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ~~~
 {: .output}